cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D2/d2_requirements.md

 **Notes:** Account system that allows players to store their character sheets and bring those stored character sheets the next time I log into the website.

+As a D&D Player, I want to be able to update my stats on the sheet quickly during games.
+**Priority:** High
+**Estimated Implementation Time:** 2 hours
+**Notes:** The user interface will allow the user to manipulate information that will save to the cloud for further use.

+As an admin, I want to see a list or a count of all created character sheets to know how much server space I have left and see how popular the program is.
+**Priority:** Medium
+**Estimated Implementation Time:** 1.5 hours **Notes:** Account system that will allow admin to view and possibly manipulate the data of character sheets created on all instances of the program as long as they are successfully saved to the cloud.

 ## 8. Issue Tracker
 ![Trello Frontend/Website Page](https://github.com/cloudandr0id/DNDCharacterCreation/blob/main/project_documentation/cs386_deliverables/deliverable_media/website_frontend_trello.png?raw=true)